-If you need capital for your business, know you’re not alone.
+If you want to know how to raise capital for your business, you’re not alone.
 In 2016, 73% of small businesses used some form of financing.

 While money doesn’t grow on trees, there are a number of ways you can seek funding for your business—some more traditional than others.

-Here are six ways you can raise the cash you need to expand your business.
+Here are six ways you can raise the money you need to expand your business.

 1. Bootstrap your business